Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - Essentially the process of reducing the string to the start symbol.
 - Bottom-up parsing constructs the right-most derivation in reverse.

+At each step in the parse, two decisions need to be made
+- When to reduce
+- What production to apply

 Bottom-up parsers can be written for the set of grammars known as **LR** grammars.